Project and Program Evaluation is on the Rise

 - Division of Health Security and Emergencies, World Health Organization

 With the number of analytic and program evaluation degrees available, American University stands above the rest.
-Located in D.C., AMU has a front-row seat to program and policy evaluation.
+Located in D.C., AU has a front-row seat to program and policy evaluation.
 We’re a regular stop for guest speakers from all over the world who enjoy sharing their experiences and providing additional insight to your learnings.

 Faculty Expand Your Experience with Their Own

 Faculty for the online MS in Measurement and Evaluation program have been employed in the industry for over 20 years, and continue to work in their fields as they instruct you.
 Learn more about them here.

 Professional Development Courses Ensure You’re a First-Choice Candidate

 Professional project managers and program evaluators realize the success of the program or project depends largely on how they were implemented and managed.
 In earning your degree, you’ll complete a series of professional development courses that teach you how to control the circumstances surrounding a measured event.
 These five courses round out your skill set as an evaluator: